The X Factor (British TV series) series 11: Bootcamp/Six Chair Challenge

-It was reported in March 2014 that Cowell was considering axing the bootcamp stage in favour of the "six-seat challenge" from series 10, whereby judges were assigned their categories at the start of bootcamp and contestants took it in turns to perform for their judge.
+It was reported in March 2014 that Cowell was considering axing the bootcamp stage in favour of the "six chair challenge" from series 10, whereby judges were assigned their categories at the start of bootcamp and contestants took it in turns to perform for their judge.
 The six-seat challenge involves successful contestants being offered one of "six seats", representing places at the judges' houses stage of the competition.
 However, if a judge had already chosen six acts for their category, they could replace them if they preferred a later act.
 This was a controversial input to the series as many were disappointed to see acts sent home in such a harsh way.

-Despite the reports, both bootcamp and the six-seat challenge took place.
-Mel B's commitments to America's Got Talent delayed her re-entry to the UK until the end of the boot camp stage, after Cowell, Fernandez-Versini and Walsh had finished deliberating on the remaining contestants earlier that day.
+Despite the reports, both bootcamp and the six chair challenge took place.
+A total of 114 acts successfully reached bootcamp this year.
+They were put into groups within their own categories and took part in a sing-off, which took place on 8 August, where the judges cut half of the acts, leaving only 55 acts.
+Mel B's commitments to America's Got Talent delayed her re-entry to the UK until the end of the bootcamp stage, after Cowell, Fernandez-Versini and Walsh had finished deliberating on the remaining contestants earlier that day.
+The judges then called back some rejected soloists to form an unnamed eight-piece boyband (later named Stereo Kicks after judges' houses) and an unnamed five-piece girl group, resulting in 57 acts competing for the "six chair challenge".
 It was only then that all four judges learned their categories: Walsh was given the Groups category, Mel B was given the Boys, Fernandez-Versini was given the Girls and Cowell was given the Over 26s.
 The six-seat challenge took place at The SSE Arena, Wembley on 9 and 10 August.
-A total of 114 acts successfully reached the bootcamp this year.
-They were put into groups within their own categories and took part in a sing-off, where the judges cut half of the acts, leaving only 57 acts to compete for the "six-seat challenge".
 Any contestant under 16 could not be swapped out if they were given a seat.